darrylo/GW2EventExplorer/README.md

   events on a particular map and not the entire server -- see, "Known Issues", below.)

-  The list of group events is stored in the CSV file, "group_events.csv", and comes from Tiscan.8345, obtained via:

-    https://forum-en.guildwars2.com/forum/community/api/List-of-all-group-events

 * You can filter the display by event status: active, failed, success, warmup, or preparation.
-There is also a "AllGroup Events" selection, which adds group events to the display (this ignores the currently selected map, and will always display the event if selected).
+There is also a "All Group Events" selection, which adds group events to the display (this ignores the currently selected map, and will always display the event if selected).
 Group events are marked with a "(G)" in front of the description.

+* The list of group events is stored in the CSV file, "group_events.csv", and comes from Tiscan.8345, obtained via:

+    https://forum-en.guildwars2.com/forum/community/api/List-of-all-group-events

+  This file is read at startup.

 * The events automatically update every minute (60 seconds -- this will be configurable in a future version).